Sz-Tim/isRev/ms/msDraft.md

 Mean elevational range significantly increases with latitude in all four sets of gradients (Fig. 1; all: *n*=16, *P*=0.009, *R^2^*=0.353; 1600m subset: *n*=13, *P*=0.021, *R^2^*=0.344; 1800m subset: *n*=12, *P*=0.012, *R^2^*=0.437; 2000m subset: *n*=10, *P*=0.033, *R^2^*=0.384).
 Ant elevational ranges do, therefore, appear to be larger in the tropics, consistent with other taxa [@McCain2009b; @ShelTewk2014; @Sheldon2015] and with the seasonality hypothesis [@Janzen1967].
-Additionally, there is a marginal decrease with latitude in the proportion of ant species detected in just one elevational band (*n*=16, *P*=0.05, *R^2^*=0.193).
+Additionally, there is a marginal latitudinal decline in the proportion of species detected in a single elevational band (*n*=16, *P*=0.05, *R^2^*=0.193).
 However, this latitudinal trend in elevational range size does not hold at larger taxonomic scales.
 Neither the mean genus elevational range nor the mean subfamily elevational range change across latitudes (genus: *n*=16, *P*=0.22; subfamily: *n*=16; *P*=0.40).
 This suggests that, while individual species may be constrained by thermal tolerance, the variability in thermal tolerance among species within each genus is great enough to encompass the increased annual variation at high latitudes.

-The elevational extension of Rapoport's rule predicts that the mean elevational range size will increase with elevation because of the increased climatic variability at higher elevations [@Stevens1992].
+Because high elevations, like high latitudes, also experience increased climatic variability, the mean elevational range size may increase with elevation according to the elevational extension of Rapoport's rule [@Stevens1992].
-However, ant elevational range size does not increase with elevation across all robust datasets.
+To the contrary, ant elevational range size does not increase with elevation consistently.
-Using the Steven's method [@McCaBrac2012; @Stevens1992], where the mean range size at each elevation is calculated as the mean elevational range of all species detected at that elevation, mean range size increases significantly with elevation in 9/16 datasets (overall *R^2^* mean: 0.51, median: 0.68).
+Using the Steven's method [@McCaBrac2012; @Stevens1992], where the mean range size at each elevation is estimated as the average range of all species detected at that elevation, mean range size increases significantly with elevation in 9/16 (56%) datasets (overall *R^2^* mean: 0.51, median: 0.68).
 The fit was high among these datasets (*R^2^* mean: 0.82, median: 0.89), which included both regional and local scales as well as temperate and tropical gradients.
-However, large ranged species have a disproportionate influence on the mean and the overall pattern since they are included in the estimates at many elevations [@McCaBrac2012; @Gaston1998; @Rohde1993].
+However, large ranged species have a disproportionate influence on the means and the overall pattern since they are included in the estimates at many elevations [@McCaBrac2012; @Gaston1998; @Rohde1993].
-The midpoint method, where mean range size at each elevation is calculated as the mean elevational range of all species whose midpoints occur at that elevation, and the quartile method, which uses only species with ranges < 1/4 of the gradient, have been suggested as less biased methods [@McCaBrac2012; @Rohde1993].
+The midpoint method, where mean range size at each elevation is estimated as the average range of all species whose midpoints occur at that elevation, and the quartile method, which uses only species with ranges < 1/4 of the gradient, have been suggested as less biased alternatives to the Steven's method [@McCaBrac2012; @Rohde1993].
 With these methods, there is little evidence of a trend in ant species range size along elevational gradients (midpoint: *R^2^* mean: 0.15, median: 0.03; quartile: *R^2^* mean: 0.20, median: 0.14).

 Thus, though ant elevational ranges do not show a consistent pattern along single elevational gradients, they do tend to increase with latitude.